Does MCT Oil Break a Fast?

 What Is Fasting?

 Before we dive into whether or not MCT oil can break a fast, we need to understand fasting.
 We define it as willingly abstaining from all or some foods and drinks.
 And doing so for a given amount of time.
 You can fast in a number of different ways.
 These include time-restricted feeding, intermittent calorie restriction, and periodic fasting with fast-mimicking low-calorie diets.
+There is clean fasting which means ONLY consuming water, coffee (no sugar or milk/cream), or plain tea.

 One of those ways is through ketosis.
 In this metabolic state, your body burns fat as its primary energy source.
 This sets the stage for increased weight loss.